anusii/solidui/examples/README.md

 # SolidUI Simple Example

-A minimal example demonstrating how to use SolidNavigator from the SolidUI library.
+A minimal example demonstrating how to use SolidScaffold from the SolidUI library.

 ## What This Example Shows

 This simple application demonstrates:

-- **Basic SolidNavigator setup** with 3 menu items
+- **Basic SolidScaffold setup** with 3 menu items
 - **Responsive navigation** that switches between rail and drawer
 - **AppBar integration** with action buttons and overflow menu
 - **Status bar functionality** with POD server connection simulation